 Leadership UD is designed to cultivate leadership capabilities and a leadership mindset among high interest/high potential University of Dayton employees, regardless of their career path or current position.
 A combination of faculty and professional staff are nominated by Vice Presidents and Deans to participate.
 Leadership UD takes place over the fall and spring semesters, and the group meets ten times in a seminar setting in addition to an overnight kick-off retreat in September.

 Leadership UD graduates are invited to attend select Leadership UD functions in subsequent years, and many continue to contribute to the experience.
 Participants take the skills, ideas and energy generated through the Leadership UD experience back to their departments as they serve the University.

 1. Understanding and Transforming UD

-- Reflecting on current trends in higher education and collaborate to bring about needed change
+- Reflect on current trends in higher education and collaborate to bring about needed change

 - Expand leadership capacity by developing transformational agents with a broader understanding of institutional structures.

-- Increase understanding of UD systems in order to better understand the context of their work, appreciate the role effective leaders play and create opportunities for needed growth and change
+- Increase understanding of UD systems in order to better understand UD and the context of their work, appreciate the role effective leaders play and create opportunities for needed growth and change

 2. Developing Leadership Self-awareness

 - Identify and reflect on their personal and professional leadership strengths and gifts to more effectively serve the university and wider community

 - Expand leadership capacity by providing opportunities for exploration of their individual leadership skills

 - Act as a catalyst to encourage critical analysis, reflective thinking, and dialogue with others.

 - Provide exposure to examples of effective leadership

 - Model effective leadership and community building by facilitating campus conversations